coopermaa/awesome-sinatra/README.md

 * [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) - Middleware that displays speed
   badge for every html page.
 A simple but effective mini-profiler for .NET, Ruby, Go and Node.js.
   Introduced in [Railscasts #368 MiniProfiler](http://railscasts.com/episodes/368-miniprofiler)
+* [racksh](https://github.com/sickill/racksh) - Console for Rack based ruby web apps.
+It's like script/console in Rails (~ 100 LOC) or merb -i in Merb, but for any app built on Rack.
+Thanks to Rack::Test::Methods (from rack-test) and Ruby REPLs (pry and irb).

 ## Email